fyp21-bci/.github/README.md

 Reliable signal acquisition is a critical requirement for effective signal processing, classification, and real-time interaction.

-### Key Benefits of OpenBCI

-- High-quality precision for multi-channel EEG signal acquisition
-- Pediatric suitability through adjustable and comfortable Ultracortex headsets
-- Modular hardware architecture supporting multiple BCI paradigms such as SSVEP, P300, and motor imagery
-- Reduced development time and cost by avoiding low-level hardware design
-- Long-term value as a reusable research platform for future undergraduate, postgraduate, and clinical research projects

----

 ## Project Timeline (10 Months)